sooriyaarachchi/pybites.github.io-src/content/codechallenge03_review.md

 		RSS_FEED = 'rss.xml'
 		SIMILAR = 0.87

-* We could have used feedparser for xml feed parsing, but we kept it stdlib so we use a regular expression to get the tags:
+* We used a regular expression to show that you can.
+A better way would be to use a PyPI package like feedparser or BeautifulSoup (see further down).

 		TAG_HTML = re.compile(r'<category>([^<]+)</category>')